The Dialectic of Sex: Summary

-The feminist revolution presupposes socialism, but goes beyond it.
-Existing socialist societies have tried to expand women's roles without fundamentally altering them, to integrate women into a male world, rather than eliminating sex class altogether.
-The feminist revolution will end the split between the "Aesthetic Mode" (feminine, intuitive, and artistic) and the "Technological Mode" (masculine, empirical, and aimed at the control of nature through the comprehension of its mechanical laws).
-The end of sexual repression will free Eros to diffuse throughout and humanize the entire culture.
-Eventually it will lead not only to the end of alienated labor but of labor as such, defined as activity which is not performed for its own sake.
-Technology will eliminate domestic and other drudgery, leaving everyone free to do work which is intrinsically rewarding.
+In The Dialectic of Sex, Firestone argues that the biological division of humans based on reproductive roles is the root of women's subordination, perpetuating a patriarchal system most evident in the nuclear family.
+She envisions a future where artificial wombs liberate women from childbearing, rendering pregnancy obsolete.
+In this cybernetic communist utopia, all labor, not just reproductive, would be automated, eradicating the basis of traditional oppression.

 Reception

 The Dialectic of Sex is a feminist classic.
 Mary Anne Warren described it in 1980 as "the clearest and boldest presentation thus far of the radical feminist position".
 In 1998 Arthur Marwick ranked it as one of radical feminism's two key texts, along with Kate Millett's Sexual Politics (1969).
 Writing in The Cambridge Companion to Marx (1991), Jeff Hearn described Firestone's approach as having lasting significance in reviving interest in sexuality and reproduction as the basis of patriarchy.